-- 1. Connect a FAT 32-formatted USB stick to USB port 4 (see Product overview on p.
-15). - 2.
-Use [Export] to start the "Export to an external storage medium".
+1. Connect a FAT 32-formatted USB stick to USB port 4 (see Product overview on p.
+15).

+2. Press [Export] to start the export to an external storage medium.

-Export to PC
+Export to a PC

-Requirement for the PC operating system: Windows XP, SP2 or a later version.
+Requirement for the PC operating system: Windows XP, SP2 or higher.

-- 1. Connect the device to the PC using the USB cable on USB port 8 (see Product overview on p.
-15). - 2.
+- 1. Insert the USB cable into port 8 of the device (see Product overview on p.
+15) and connect it to the PC. - 2.
 Prior to beginning a new export make sure that any data that has been exported previously has been saved to the PC hard drive.
 Otherwise, the new export will overwrite the data. - 3.
-Use [Export] to start "Export to PC". - 4.
+Press [Export] to start exporting to the PC. - 4.
 The exported data packet will be displayed on your PC as a removable medium named "eppendorf".
-Open the file on this drive and save it to the hard disk.
+Open the file on this drive and save it to the hard drive.

-Send to an e-mail address
+Export to an e-mail address

 - 1. Select an e-mail address from the list or select "Edit" to set up a new e-mail address. - 2.
-Use [Export] to start "Send to an e-mail address".
+Press [Export] to start sending the export to an e-mail address.